sergio-frias/Fantasy-Football-Draft-Helper/README.md

 # Fantasy-Football-Draft-Helper

 ## Brief Background
 I am a sports loving person who has been playing fantasy football for about 10 years.
-I am also a skilled programmer.
-This project has been perfect marriage of the two.
+I also enjoy programming.
+This project has been a perfect marriage of the two.

 ## What is Fantasy Football
 - A standard fantasy football league is made up of 10 teams